NSW Work Injury Claim

 Dependency evidence is thin or scattered

 Joint accounts, mortgage or rent records, school costs, utility bills, and proof of household contributions are often needed.
-If those documents are not organised early, the insurer can use the gaps to question financial reliance.
+Gaps in those records can make the extent of financial dependency harder to establish.

-Families are often juggling grief, documents, and insurer requests at the same time.
-If the matter starts drifting toward denial, it helps to be ready for thePIC dispute processrather than scrambling after deadlines have already started running.
+Families are often managing grief, documents, and insurer requests at the same time.
+If the matter appears likely to be denied, it helps to understand thePIC dispute processbefore an applicable response or filing period expires.

 Frequently asked questions